Karim-ElSharkawy/NodeJS-Vidly/README.md

   4) Postman
   5) JOI Validation

-This project is a movie rental API called Vidly.
-It consists of movies of different genres, which can be rented by customers.
+This project is a movie rental API called **Vidly**.
+It consists of movies of different genres, which can be rented by customers through the rental API.
+Authentication and Authorization to be added.
 The MongoDB is used to store the data processed through the API.